-Starting with the state’s population which recently topped the charts as the number one state experiencing numeric growth from July 2016 – 2017 in study conducted by the U.S. Census Bureau; it’s no wonder this city is developing quite a buzz in popularity for 2018.
+Starting with the Texas population which topped the charts as the number one state experiencing numeric growth year over year from 2016 to 2017 in study conducted by the U.S. Census Bureau with Dallas as the number one location; it’s no wonder this city is growing in popularity for 2018.

-And that’s not all adding to popular interest in this southwestern state.
+The southwestern state has had some of its top city and suburb areas named among the most popular places to live in the US.
 Dallas’ neighboring city of Allen lands itself as the second most popular place to live in 2017 – an area experiencing high volume economic growth and a place where young, affluent buyers are going for their housing purchases.

 But growing isn’t all that this new-age city offers.
 With an ability to accommodate a diverse range of generations, cultures and families through its widespread landscapes, vast commercial offerings and urbanization; adds an appeal that has positioned Dallas for this growing popularity.